1971 Mississippi gubernatorial election

 The 1971 Mississippi gubernatorial election took place on 2 November 1971 for the post of Governor of Mississippi.
 The incumbent governor, Democrat John Bell Williams, was ineligible due to term limits, a rule that was changed to two back-to-back terms in the 1980s.

 Democrat Bill Waller, the former District Attorney of Hinds County, was chosen as his party's nominee in a contested primary.
-Running as an independent, Mayor of Fayette Charles Evers became the first African-American candidate for Governor of Mississippi.
+Running as an independent, mayor of Fayette Charles Evers became the first African-American candidate for governor of Mississippi.

+To date, this is the most recent time that Rankin County voted Democratic in a gubernatorial election.